ryanbrownhill/ryanbrownhill.github.io/_posts/_drafts/2015-03-10-svg-animation.markdown

 ## Exporting SVG

-There are many applications that export SVG (like __, ___< and ___), but the most popular are Illustrator & Sketch.
+There are many applications that export SVG (like InkScape, Fireworks< and Webcode), but the most popular are Illustrator & Sketch.
 When exporting from these applications I noticed some of differences.
 Overall, Illustrator exports messy SVG code and Sketch exported clean code with some extra perks.
 For example: Sketch exports the path name to a `id="path-name"` in the SVG file, and does the same for groups on the `<g>` tag.
 This is saves a ton of time so that when you write your animations you have the id selector there ready for you to control.
 So overall when exporting SVG file - I recommend Sketch. *(sidenotee: Illustrator does the same thing, though, so I would be careful with this remark, be more specific)

 If you want to know more about SVG Exporting, Alex Walker did a post about this on [Sitepoint.](http://www.sitepoint.com/designers-guide-working-with-svg/)